-Unicode is a character encoding standard, developed by the Unicode Consortium, that defines a set of letters, numbers, and symbols that represent almost all of the written languages in the world.
-Its success at unifying character sets has led to widespread use in the creation of computer software.
+Unicode is a character encoding standard, developed by the Unicode Consortium, which defines a set of letters, numbers, and symbols that represent almost all of the written languages in the world.
+Its success in unifying character sets has led to widespread use in the creation of software.

-The most common situation when the language for non-Unicode programs being set incorrectly causes usability frustrations is when playing media files.
-For example: you have Windows in English and you are playing an English language movie for which you need to play the subtitles in your local language, which includes some characters not found in the English language - those characters might not be displayed correctly.
+The most common situation when the language for non-Unicode programs causes usability frustrations is when playing movies or other media files.
+For example, you have Windows in English, and you are playing a movie for which you need to play the subtitles in your local language, which includes some characters not found in the English language - those characters might not be displayed correctly.

-This opens the Region and Language window.
-There, go to the Administrative tab.
-In the "Language for non-Unicode programs" section, you can see the currently set language.
-To change it, first click on Change system locale.
+This opens the Region window or, if you are in Windows 7, the "Region and Language" window.
+Go to the Administrative tab.
+In the "Language for non-Unicode programs" section, you see the currently set language for these apps and programs.
+To change it, click or tap "Change system locale."